gloveboxes/dotNET-Core-IoT-Raspberry-Pi-Linux.-How-to-Build-Deploy-and-Debug/README.md

 1. Follow the "[Create an Azure IoT Hub (Free)](https://docs.microsoft.com/en-us/azure/iot-hub/quickstart-send-telemetry-dotnet?WT.mc_id=devto-blog-dglover)" tutorial until the "Send simulated telemetry" section.
 You will need to the connection string of the device you created.

-2. Add Nuget Package references for Azure IoT Hub and JSON.NET.
+2. Add the Package references for Azure IoT Hub and JSON.NET.
 This can either be done by executing the 'dotnet add package' command, or by updating the references directly in the .csproj file.

 Open the dotnet.core.iot.csharp.csproj file and update the <ItemGroup> section as follows.